Halle Bailey Responds To Claims That She ‘Lied’ About Her Pregnancy

 Halle Bailey is clapping back at the haters!
-On Sunday, January 28, the new mother took to X (formally Twitter) to set the record straight when it comes to her pregnancy, addressing those who said that she “lied” about the life-changing event and “gaslit” people when it came to the rumors that she was expecting her first child with boyfriend DDG.
+On Sunday, Jan.
+28, the new mother took to X, formally Twitter, to set the record straight when it comes to her pregnancy, addressing those who said that she “lied” about the life-changing event and “gaslit” people when it came to the rumors that she was expecting her first child with boyfriend DDG.

 One user, in particular, claimed that The Little Mermaid Star now wants fans to “know every little detail” about her pregnancy after keeping it a secret for so long, and Bailey responded to that user directly. “i never lied or even said anything about it honey, making a joke about my nose was the farthest i went,” she replied. “i’ll never understand why you are mad i protected my own peace, wouldn’t you do the same? and i’m gonna share my pics now if i want to because my son is here safely, if u don’t wanna see it just keep scrolling baby lol God bless you !😘♥️”